This post may contain affiliate links. Please read our disclosure policy.

 You can use instant oats, which are more processed than rolled oats and less processed than old fashioned rolled oats, to make oatmeal cookies, but you won't have the larger pieces of rolled oats that lend structure to your oatmeal cookies.

 Oatmeal breakfast cookies have almost no refined sugar, as they're sweetened with a combination of honey and applesauce, and they don't have any refined grains as they're made with only rolled oats and ground oats.
-Regular oatmeal cookies are much sweeter and are made with oats, but also with refined grains like white rice flour.
+Regular gluten free oatmeal cookies are much sweeter and are made with oats, but also with refined grains like white rice flour.

 After the cookies are fully frozen, you can pile them into a sealed freezer-safe container or bag.
 Defrost them at room temperature, if you have time, or in the microwave.
 If you'd like something that's a bit more stable so it's easier to stash in your bag, try our homemade protein bars.